CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/README.md

 string pluginfolder = Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location);

-// Create a new ResourceData class with information about the bundle resource = new ResourceData(MODNAME, "myamazingmod", pluginfolder);
+// Create a new ResourceData class with information about the bundle ResourceData resource = new ResourceData(MODNAME, "myamazingmod", pluginfolder);

 // Load the aseet bundle and add the resource. resource.LoadAssetBundle("myamazingmodbundle");